-Global Environmental Policy Score: 9 When it comes to international efforts, Denmark is actively promoting environmental protection through the European Union, relevant U.N. bodies and global conferences, including in particular the Conference of the Parties (COP) under the Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC).
-The European Union has become an important international actor in this area with its focus shifting toward global warming, including the reduction of carbon dioxide emissions and achievement of a higher energy efficiency.
+Global Environmental Policy Score: 9 When it comes to international efforts, Denmark is actively promoting environmental protection through the European Union, relevant UN bodies and global conferences, including the Conference of the Parties (COP) under the Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC).
+The European Union has become an important international actor in this area with its focus shifting toward global warming, thus targeting reductions in carbon dioxide emissions and higher energy efficiency levels.

-There is broad understanding in Denmark that global environmental protection is an international issue, but also a belief that being a front-runner is important to induce global action.
-It is a policy area in which civil society is very actively putting pressure on politicians.
-In domestic policy discussions, there is increasing debate about whether current policies are sufficiently ambitious, with particular focus on alternative energy sources and reductions in CO2 emissions.
+In Denmark, global environmental protection is broadly perceived as an international issue.
+Being a front-runner in this regard is also broadly seen as important in inducing global action.
+Danish civil society is very active in pressuring politicians with regard to environmental protection policy issues.
+In domestic policy discussions, there is increasing debate about whether current policies are sufficiently ambitious, with particular focus being placed on alternative energy sources and reductions in CO2 emissions.

-The P4G, which was initiated by the prime minster, held a summit in Copenhagen in October 2018, with more than 800 participants developing public-private partnerships to achieve the Sustainable Development Goals.
+The global P4G platform, which was initiated by the Danish prime minster, held a summit in Copenhagen in October 2018, with more than 800 participants developing public-private partnerships aimed at achieving the Sustainable Development Goals.